 Queen Margrethe carries on her parents longstanding tradition of using Gråsten Palace as a summer residence.
 Today the queen has her say in the Gardens colour scheme and selection of plants.

 NB.
-When the royal family is in residence at Gråsten Palace, the Royal Kitchen Garden will still be open.
+When the royal family is in residence at Gråsten Palace, the Palace Garden is closed to the public, thus the Royal Kitchen Garden will still be open.

 2022: From 22 June to and including 10 August the Palace Garden is closed to the public.

 Do not cycle or use electric vehicles such as segways, skateboards or scooters in the garden

 Your dog is welcome when it is on a leash

 Flowers and branches must not be picked, cut or broken

 Do not walk on the onion lawns

 You must not move on the ice on the garden's lakes and ponds